opener-project/opener-project.github.com/source/webservices/index.md

 # Webservices

-Go to the [Entrace page of the webservices to try the webservices immediately](/webservices/entrance.html).
+Go to the [Entrance page of the webservices to try the webservices immediately](/webservices/entrance.html).
 There you will find a form where you can copy paste some text, press a button, and be up and running in no-time.